iomeone/jucesokoltest/README.md

     ```

 4. **Open Project Configuration**:
+   - The `Projucer` executable is located inside the `JUCE` directory.
    - In the `jucesokoltest` folder, open `test.jucer` with JUCE's Projucer.
    - Navigate to `exporters` in the lower-left corner of the Projucer window.
    - Select your platform’s exporter (e.g., Xcode for macOS/iOS, VS2022/VS2019 for Windows, Makefile for Linux, or Android).